OREGON JUDGE CREATES A THIRD GENDER: LIVING IN FANTASYLAND

 Next stop?
 Jamie is taking his fight for recognition as a nonbinary person to the DMV, to force them to provide three “genders” on driver’s licenses.
 Why stop at three?
 Why not 18, 31, 53?

 I can’t help but wonder if Jamie, upon meeting each stranger in his day to day life, sticks his newly minted birth certificate under his/her nose.
 Jamie seems obsessed with how others perceive him.

 And Jamie wants everyone to use plural pronouns when referring to him: they, them, their.
 Well, that fits since there seems to be three people in one body.
 Sad.

 Diane L. Gruber

 By the way, Jamie and his wife Sandy have been married 30 years and currently reside in Portland.

-Editors note: A previous version of this article stated Jamie had their gender changed by the Maryland Court.
-Jamie reached out to us and corrected our article.
+Editors note: A previous version of this article stated Jamie had their gender changed by a Maryland Court.
+Jamie reached out to us and we corrected this article.
 We apologize for any confusion